mozilla-mobile/mozilla-vpn-client/docs/Troubleshooting/inspector.md

 - There have been reports of having difficulty connecting to iOS using Firefox Nightly.
 If Nightly is not working, try using the release version of Firefox.
 - You may need to attempt a connection to the iOS client shortly after launching the app.
 If you pause for a while between launching the app and attempting the connection, it may not work.
 - You may need to quit and re-launch Firefox after changing the config setting.
 (Not confident about this.)
-- If the iOS device's screen goes to sleep, iOS may kill the websocket connection.
+- If the iOS device's screen goes to sleep, iOS may kill the WebSocket connection.